dimeskigj/dimeskigj/README.md

 <hr/>

 - 🔭 I’m currently working on my [flutter drug registry mobile app](https://github.com/dimeskigj/DrugRegistry.Flutter)
-- 💬 Ask me about: dotnet 🕸, flutter 🦋, whatever you wanna chat about ❔
+- 💬 Ask me about dotnet 🕸, flutter 🦋 and whatever you wanna chat about ❔
+- 💜 I love working with C#/dotnet, python & flutter
 - 📫 How to reach me: you can email me @ dimeskigj@gmail.com

 <!--